apsmcc/LoginHubAPISamples/readme.md

 1. Clone the repository via Git.
 2. Download a zip copy of the current version of the repository.

-We recommend cloning the repository to ensure that you will be able to receive any bug fixes and further feature enhancements over time.
+If you are familiar with Git, we recommend cloning the repository to ensure that you will be able to easily receive any bug fixes and further feature enhancements over time.

 ### Clone the repository